-Encryption is the process of converting or scrambling data and information into an unreadable, encoded version that can only be read with authorized access to the decryption key.
+Encryption is the process of converting or scrambling data and information into an unreadable, encoded version that can only be read with authorized access.
 Encryption is a widely used security tool that can prevent the interception of sensitive data, either while stored in files or while in transit across networks.

 This is a complicated question to answer.
 When deciding on an encryption algorithm, it is important to consider these questions:

 If any question cannot be answered in the affirmative, either a new algorithm should be chosen or more research should be done.